slowernews/wisdom-tldr/chapters/introduction.md

 > *"Money can’t make rich people happy but it can make poor people happy." (...)
 "A fit body, a calm mind, a house full of love.
 These things cannot be bought - they must be earned." (...)
 "The price of trying to make everybody else happy is making yourself miserable." (...)
-"Happiness is your default state when you remove everything."
+"Happiness is your default state when you remove everything." (...)
+"Beyond the basics, money doesn’t make you happier because, beyond the basics, nothing makes you happier."
 -- Naval Ravikant*

 > *"Don’t put your happiness in other people’s hands.
 They’ll drop it.
 They’ll drop it every time."